Day 1: LuangPrabang to Sayaboury

 Day 5: Cross to Thailand

-After breakfast we transfer to the border check point, after immigration formalities and say good bye to Lao team, meet Thai guide and cross Mekong River by shuttle by on friendship bridge to start cycle in Thailand,
+After breakfast we transfer to the border checkpoint, after immigration formalities and say goodbye to the Lao team, meet our Thai guide and cross the Mekong River by shuttle on the friendship bridge to start the cycle in Thailand,

 End of services

-Departure dates : Join in group departure on 18th Monthly
+Departure dates: Join in group departure on the 18th Monthly

 Tour Cost Includes:

 - Bikes for complete Tour and helmet